Forts of Capri

-The forts of Capri, also called coastal forts of Anacapri or Bourbon forts, are located in the town of Anacapri, Campania.
+The forts of Capri, also called coastal forts of Anacapri or Bourbon forts, are located on the island of Capri in Campania, Italy.

 The structures, built between the 9th and 15th centuries, were initially used as watchtowers, since Capri was continually subjected to pirate raids.
-Destroyed by Saracen pirates, in the early 19th century these ancient military constructions were rebuilt by the British or the French, who, although in different time frames, came into possession of the island in the early 19th century.
-In 2004 the forts became an ecomuseum, with the restoration of the structures and the affixing of tiles describing their flora and fauna.
+Destroyed by Saracen pirates, these ancient military constructions were rebuilt by the British or the French, who separately came into possession of the island, during the early 19th century.
+In 2004, the forts became an ecomuseum, with the restoration of their structures and the affixing of tiles describing their flora and fauna.

-Today it is possible to easily reach the forts thanks to a path that also connects the Blue Grotto with the Punta Carena lighthouse.
-The vegetation along the path of the forts is sparse, discontinuous and able to survive a harsh environment, being repeatedly hit by water splashes.
+Today, it is possible to easily reach the forts thanks to a path that also connects the Blue Grotto with the Punta Carena lighthouse.
+The vegetation along the path of the forts is sparse, discontinuous and able to survive a harsh environment, being repeatedly hit by the ocean.
 On the other hand, there are not many animals, which generally live in the sparse forests or in the sea.